Cleaner Air for Healthcare

 Reduce Capital and Operating Costs on Your HVAC Replacement

-At NERVA Energy, we specialize in helping educational facilities like yours tackle this issue head-on.
-By utilizing our Aeroseal duct sealing process (VERSO), you can significantly reduce air leakage, allowing you to right-size your AHUs effectively.
+At NERVA Energy, we specialize in assisting large institutional facilities like yours in addressing this issue effectively.
+Our Aeroseal duct sealing process (VERSO) can reduce air leakage typically to less than 5% thereby enabling you to right-size your air handling units (AHUs) and optimize performance.

-Here’s what our our Aeroseal, Ventilation Sealing & Optimization Program can do for you:
+Here’s what our Aeroseal, Ventilation Sealing & Optimization Program can offer:

-Hundreds of schools, colleges, and universities across Ontario have already partnered with us to seal and optimize their ventilation systems before making equipment replacements.
+More healthcare facilities are experiencing the benefits that numerous schools, colleges, and universities across Ontario have already realized by partnering with us to seal and optimize their ventilation systems before equipment replacements.

-We offer free ventilation desktop modeling to help you identify potential savings and ensure you make informed decisions.
-If you have rooftop units or AHUs slated for replacement, let’s connect first.
-You might be surprised by how much you can save!
+We offer free ventilation desktop modeling to help identify potential savings, ensuring you make informed decisions.
+If you have AHUs slated for replacement, let’s connect first—you may be surprised by how much you can save!

-Let us be a part of your design team and ensure your next HVAC investment is both cost-effective and efficient.
+I’d love to schedule a time to discuss how we can support your design team to ensure your next HVAC investment is both cost-effective and efficient.

 Providing an advisory role for safe, sustainable spaces for patients, doctors and staff.